RolfChung/flowershop_chatbot_IBM_Watson/README.md

 # flowershop_chatbot_IBM_Watson
 Creating a flower shop chatbot with "IBM Watson Assistant" without coding using given functionalities.

-The flower shop chatbot called Rose is available on website made with Wordpress.
+The flower shop chatbot called Rose is available on a website made with Wordpress.

 <a href="https://rolfchung.intelaedu.com/" target="_blank">Chat with Rose</a>